rolltidehero/dotfiles/README.md

 ![alt text](https://i.imgur.com/DxRhn3c.png "Qtile Screenshot")

-- Config is an edited version of the default config provided by ArcoLinux
-- As with the AwesomeWM config, a number of XFCE programs are expected to be installed
 - Workplace Icons on the bar are from the Font Awesome 5 Free pack, without this installed you will only see text instead of the workplace icons
 - Compositor in use is Picom.
 Config is expected to be in .config/qtile/scripts/picom.conf
 - Picom fork in use is from https://github.com/jonaburg/picom